Duluth and Northern Minnesota 14: Preservation

 For the next several years, No. 14 would remain on outdoor display beneath an engine shed, exposed to the elements.
 On May 11, 2013, No. 14 was brought out of its display site to participate in National Train Day.
 It sat opposite from that night's photo session, which featured Soo Line 4-6-2 No. 2719 and Milwaukee Road 4-8-4 No. 261.
 Once the event was over, No. 14 was towed back to its display site.
 In November 2014, the LSRM began the process of giving No. 14 a cosmetic restoration to improve its appearance after sitting out in the open for so long.
 A new number plate was also fabricated to replace the original, which the LSRM still has in its collection but is keeping off the locomotive to discourage theft.
 LSRM member Gordon Mott funded the restoration.
 The following spring, several pieces of equipment were pulled outside for use on the North Shore Scenic Railroad, and No. 14 was moved inside the LSRM's building for permanent display.
 In June 2019, No. 14 was put back on outdoor display, and it was lined up with No. 2719, Minnesota Steel 0-4-0 No. 7, and Duluth & Northeastern 28 to greet Union Pacific Big Boy No. 4014, which visited the museum as part of its 2019 tour in the Midwest.
-As of 2022, No. 14 still remains at the LSRM at Duluth, and there are no plans to bring the locomotive back to service on the horizon.
+As of 2025, No. 14 still remains at the LSRM at Duluth, and there are no plans to bring the locomotive back to service on the horizon.

-Starring in Iron Will
+Appearance in Iron Will

 In 1993, No. 14 was selected as the locomotive used to be recorded in the "Arrowhead" region for the 1994 Walt Disney film Iron Will, which starred Mackenzie Astin, Kevin Spacey, David Ogden Stiers, and George Gerdes, and it was directed by Charles Haid.
 It is a fictionalized account of a 1917 cross-country sled dog race sponsored by the Great Northern Railway.
 In some scenes, No. 14 would appear in its original livery, and in other scenes, including many of the racing scenes, it would masquerade as Great Northern No. 807 with a golden smoke stack and a red number plate.
-Although, the original GN 807 was a 4-8-0 "Mastodon", not a 2-8-2.
+Although the original GN 807 was a 4-8-0 "Mastodon", not a 2-8-2.

-Historical significance

-No. 14 is the only surviving locomotive to ever be owned by the D&NM, and it is the only surviving 2-8-2 that was ever owned by the LS&I.

-It was also the last steam locomotive to ever operate in regular service in all of the state of Michigan.
-It also holds distinction for being the very last steam locomotive to operate in Port Inland, Michigan.